douglasdavis/TopLoop/README.md

     $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/WorkingArea/TopLoopInstall ../TopLoop -DBUILDEX=ON

+#### Using `TL::SampleMetaSvc`

+To use this class for handling a sample's metadata, the environment variable `TL_INSTALL` must be set to the installation directory.

 ### The author's setup:

 I have a function in my shell's init file (.bashrc) of the form: